hyongtao-db/dify-docs/en/getting-started/dify-premium-on-aws.md

 docker-compose -f docker-compose.yaml -f docker-compose.override.yaml up -d
 ```

+> To upgrade to version v1.0.0, please refer to [Migrating Community Edition to v1.0.0](https://docs.dify.ai/development/migration/migrate-to-v1).

 ### Customizing

 Just like self-hosted deploy, you may modify the environment variables under `.env` in your EC2 instance as you see fit.
 Then, restart Dify with: